Valium (Diazepam) Withdrawal Symptoms and Timeline

 Withdrawal effects can be uncomfortable—and in some cases dangerous, if not deadly.
 Potential effects include tremors, anxiety, confusion, and seizures.
 From onset to resolution, the acute diazepam withdrawal timeline can last up to 3 or 4 weeks.
 Although people who abuse or chronically use diazepam are more likely to experience withdrawal symptoms, people who have used the drug for as little as 2–4 weeks may also have symptoms.
 2

-Diazepam withdrawal signs and symptoms are similar to those experienced during barbiturate or alcohol withdrawal.
-Diazepam withdrawal effects consist of: 1
+Diazepam withdrawal signs and symptoms are similar to those experienced during withdrawal from barbiturates, alcohol, or other benzodiazepines. withdrawal.
+Diazepam withdrawal effects consist of restlessness, irritability, muscle cramps, vomiting, sweating, headaches, tremors, anxiety, tension, confusion, dysphoria and insomnia.
+1

-In more severe cases, diazepam withdrawal signs are marked by: 1
+In more severe cases, diazepam withdrawal signs are marked by depersonalization, numbness, tingling of extremities, hypersensitivity, and even seizures.1

 If you have taken diazepam for longer than 2 weeks, you may benefit from a tapering of the drug to help minimize your risk of experiencing severe withdrawal effects.
 2 The National Center for PTSD suggests a tapering schedule with a starting dose 25–30% less than what had been recently used, followed by a reduction of that dose by 5–10% daily or weekly.
 2